 The additional premium we charge to cover any pre-existing medical condition(s) is based on the increased likelihood of a claim occurring and the cost of such a claim.
-The more likely that a claim will occur the more costly it is likely to be (after taking into account our experience of the incidence and the cost of the claim), the higher the premium we will charge to provide cover for it.
+The more likely that a claim will occur the more costly it is likely to be, the higher the premium we will charge to provide cover for it.